department-of-veterans-affairs/ascent-platform/README.md

 **ascent-dashboard: Dashboard(s)**

 Demo of various dashboards such as Hystrix which is a provided dashboard, Turbine to monitor a single server or a cluster of servers aggregated, custom consolidated swagger dashboard and Monitoring Dashboard (Spring Boot Actuator URLs).
-Other dashboards, if we decided to tinker, can go here so we don't need to deploy 50 applications locally to test out basic dashboards.See [Ascent-Dashboard](https://github.com/department-of-veterans-affairs/ascent-platform/wiki/Ascent-Dashboard) for additional details
+Other dashboards, if we decided to tinker, can go here so we don't need to deploy 50 applications locally to test out basic dashboards.
+See [Ascent-Dashboard](https://github.com/department-of-veterans-affairs/ascent-platform/wiki/Ascent-Dashboard) for additional details

 **ascent-zipkin: Instrumentation and Audit**
 Zipkin service lets aggregate and track the time-span for processing every incoming request within sleuth-enabled services by consuming the instrumentation data and persisting them in elasticsearch index.
-It also provides a simple yet intuitive UI to visually view the request spans across multiple services.See [Ascent-Zipkin](https://github.com/department-of-veterans-affairs/ascent-platform/wiki/Ascent-Instrumentation-Sleuth-and-Zipkin) for additional details
+It also provides a simple yet intuitive UI to visually view the request spans across multiple services.
+See [Ascent-Zipkin](https://github.com/department-of-veterans-affairs/ascent-platform/wiki/Ascent-Instrumentation-Sleuth-and-Zipkin) for additional details

 **Service Application Ports**
 * Discovery - 8761